snozbot/fungus/Docs/command_ref/scripting_commands.md

 Property | Type | Description
  --- | --- | ---
+Description | System.String | A description of what this command does.
+Appears in the command summary.
 Delay | System.Single | Delay (in seconds) before the methods will be called Invoke Type | Fungus.InvokeType | Selects type of method parameter to pass Static Event | UnityEngine.Events.UnityEvent | List of methods to call.
 Supports methods with no parameters or exactly one string, int, float or object parameter.